Anchor-Protocol/anchorcli/README.md

 </pre>

 ## Configuration
-By default, `anchorcli` works with the default configuration which is set to be for contracts on `tequila-0004`.
+By default, `anchorcli` works with the default configuration which is set for the contracts on the `tequila-0004` environment.
-This setting provides the address of contracts and specifies the setting for LCD provider, gas prices for fee estimation.
+This setting provides the address of contracts and specifies the settings for LCD provider and fee estimation gas prices.
 `anchorcli` will create two configuration files in your home directory: `$HOME/anchorcliTestnet.json` and `$HOME/anchorcliMainnet.json`.

 ### Specifying LCD settings
-Each network config should define how to connect to the Terra blockchain via LCD parameters.
+Each network configuration should define how to connect to the Terra blockchain via LCD parameters.
 - `columbus-4`:
 ```json
 "lcd": {